Pavankumar52-coder/Vijayi-WFH-Tech_Assignment_AI-internship_Jan-2025/README.md

 # Vijayi-WFH-Tech_Assignment_AI-internship_Jan-2025
-# Task A: Task Extraction and Categorization
+# Task 1: Task Extraction and Categorization
 Insights:
 -> Effective Rule-Based Extraction:
 Used regex patterns for modal verbs like should, must, needs to e.t.c.. and time-related phrases allowed model for accurate task extraction.